buildpacks/spec/buildpack.md

 ## Buildpack Interface

-The following specifies the interface implemented by executables in each buildpack.
+The following specifies the interface implemented by component buildpacks.
-The lifecycle MUST invoke these executables as described in the Phase sections.
+The lifecycle MUST invoke executables in component buildpacks as described in the Phase sections.

 ### Buildpack API Compatibility
 Given a buildpack declaring `<buildpack API Version>` in its [`buildpack.toml`](#buildpacktoml-toml), the lifecycle: